Search term(s):

 Falanghina makes wines of substantial body and some richness.
 It is not notably mineral or fruit-forward; rather, it is a soft, pleasing blend of floral and honeyed (but not sweet) flavors.
 The flavors and acidity are, in well-made specimens, elegantly balanced.
 It is interesting that some descriptions have it as a notably high-acid wine, while other reviewers describe it as soft and moderate to low in acid; presumably those are simply the results of different vinification methods.
 Not a few reviewers detect a faintly “salty” quality in Falanghina wines, especially those grown close to the coast; whether that is real or the power of suggestion is hard to say.

-The Beneventa grape is usually vinified without oak contact, and is held to be slightly less aromatic than the Flegrea.
-The Flegrea is said to have a fuller body, and thus is often vinified with some oak contact.
+The Beneventa grape is usually vinified without oak contact; the Flegrea, said to have a fuller body, is thus often vinified with some oak contact.

 Factoid: Falanghina may have been one of the grapes used in the renowned wine of ancient Rome, Falernian.